rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 By treating these story types as structurally and psychologically distinct, you:

-1. **Create authentic cognitive realism** - this is how trauma + autism actually processes memory
+1. **Create authentic cognitive realism** - this is how trauma + autism actually processes memory and knowledge
 2. **Give yourself narrative tools** - different textures for different purposes
 3. **Show character through structure** - his mind visible in the story architecture
-4. **Build thematic meaning** - what can be preserved vs. what's lost vs. what was never understood
+4. **Build thematic meaning** - what he witnessed vs. what he learned vs. what was never understood
 5. **Generate reader empathy** - they experience his fragmentation, not just read about it
+6. **Honor the secondhand nature of his flood knowledge** - he wasn't there, and that matters

-The different story types aren't just content categories—they're windows into different aspects of his consciousness, different relationships to memory, different modes of grief.
+The different story types aren't just content categories—they're windows into different aspects of his consciousness, different relationships to memory and knowledge, different modes of grief.
+The distinction between what he experienced and what he learned is fundamental to his psychology.

+---

+**Document Purpose:** This guide establishes the three distinct types of stories Samyaza tells and how they differ in memory characteristics, reliability, and narrative function.
+Critical framework: he did not witness the flood but learned about it centuries later through Spanish mission teachings.

+**Last Updated:** Revised to remove the misconception that Samyaza witnessed the flood directly.
+Type 2 is now "Reconstructed Traumatic Knowledge" (what he learned from texts) rather than "Traumatic Firsthand Experiences."